-Subject to the adjustment provisions of and the automatic increase described in our 2021 Plan, a total of 18,330,000 shares of our Class A common stock are reserved for issuance pursuant to our 2021 Plan.
-In addition, subject to the adjustment provisions of our 2021 Plan, the shares reserved for issuance under our 2021 Plan also include any shares subject to stock options, RSUs or similar awards granted under our 2014 Plan that, on or after the date that our 2014 Plan is terminated, are cancelled, expire or otherwise terminate without having been exercised or issued in full, are tendered to or withheld by us for payment of an exercise price or for tax withholding obligations, or are forfeited to or repurchased by us due to failure to vest (provided that the maximum number of shares that may be added to our 2021 Plan pursuant to this sentence is 26,700,352 shares).
-Subject to the adjustment provisions of the 2021 Plan, the number of shares available for issuance under our 2021 Plan also includes an annual increase on the first day of each fiscal year beginning on the first day of the fiscal year ended January 31, 2023, or fiscal 2023, and ending on (and inclusive of) the first day of the fiscal year ended January 31, 2032, or fiscal 2032, in an amount equal to the least of:
+Subject to the adjustment provisions of and the automatic increase described in our 2021 Plan, a total of Class A common stock will be reserved for issuance pursuant to our 2021 Plan.
+In addition, subject to the adjustment provisions of our 2021 Plan, the shares reserved for issuance under our 2021 Plan also will include any shares subject to stock options, RSUs or similar awards granted under our 2014 Plan that, on or after the effective date of the registration statement of which this prospectus forms a part, expire or otherwise terminate without having been exercised or issued in full, are tendered to or withheld by us for payment of an exercise price or for tax withholding obligations, or are forfeited to or repurchased by us due to failure to vest (provided that the maximum number of shares that may be added to our 2021 Plan pursuant to this sentence will be shares).
+Subject to the adjustment provisions of the 2021 Plan, the number of shares available for issuance under our 2021 Plan also includes an annual increase on the first day of each fiscal year beginning on and ending on (and inclusive of) , in an amount equal to the least of:

-- 28.500.000 shares of Class A common stock: - 5% of the outstanding shares of all classes of our common stock on the last day of our immediately preceding fiscal year; and - such number of shares of our Class A common stock as the administrator may determine no later than the last day of our immediately preceding fiscal year.
+- shares of Class A common stock; - % of the outstanding shares of all classes of our common stock on the last day of our immediately preceding fiscal year; and - such number of shares of our Class A common stock as the administrator may determine no later than the last day of our immediately preceding fiscal year.

-Shares issuable under our 2021 Plan are authorized, but unissued, or reacquired shares of our Class A common stock.
+Shares issuable under our 2021 Plan will be authorized, but unissued, or reacquired shares of our Class A common stock.
 If an award granted under the 2021 Plan expires or becomes unexercisable without having been exercised in full, is surrendered pursuant to an exchange program (as described below), or, with respect to restricted stock, RSUs or performance awards, is forfeited to or repurchased due to failure to vest, then the unpurchased shares (or for awards other than stock options or stock appreciation rights, the forfeited or repurchased shares) will become available for future grant or sale under the 2021 Plan (unless the 2021 Plan has terminated).
-With respect to stock appreciation rights, only the net shares actually issued will cease to be available under the 2021 Plan and all remaining shares under stock appreciation rights will remain available for future grant or sale under the 2021 Plan (unless the 2021 Plan has terminated).
-Shares that actually have been issued under the 2021 Plan under any award will not be returned to the 2021 Plan; except if shares issued pursuant to awards of restricted stock, RSUs or performance awards are repurchased or forfeited due to failure to vest, such shares will become available for future grant under the 2021 Plan.
+With respect to stock appreciation rights, only the net shares actually issued will cease to be available under the 2021 Plan and all remaining shares under stock appreciation rights will remain available for future grant or sale under the 2021 Plan (unless the 2021 Plan and all remaining shares under stock appreciation rights will remain available for future grant or sale under the 2021 Plan (unless the 2021 Plan and all remaining shares issued pursuant to awards of restricted stock, RSUs or performance awards are repurchased or forfeited due to failure to vest, such shares will become available for future grant under the 2021 Plan.
 Shares used to pay the exercise price of an award or to satisfy the tax liabilities or withholdings related to an award will become available for future grant or sale under the 2021 Plan.
 To the extent an award is paid out in cash rather than shares, such cash payment will not result in a reduction in the number of shares available for issuance under the 2021 Plan.